Anthropology (ANTH)

 Honors thesis.
 Prerequisite: Junior standing.
 (Typically offered: Fall, Spring and Summer) May be repeated for up to 12 hours of degree credit.

 Detailed consideration of anthropological theory through study of its historical development.
 The research paper fulfills the Fulbright College Writing Requirement for anthropology majors.
-Prerequisite: ANTH 1023.
+Prerequisite: ANTH 10203 and Junior standing.
 (Typically offered: Fall)

 Explores pre-modern cities from the earliest in the world to those on the brink of industrialization.
 Employs anthropological archaeology as its primary approach, but also draws upon formal/functional analysis of urban plans, historical documentation, urban planning and history, and semiotics to interpret the built-environment as a form of non-verbal communication.
 (Typically offered: Spring Even Years)